 The mission of the libraries at North Carolina Central University is to provide resources and services, which support the University’s educational, research, cultural and public service objectives.

-Library resources at North Carolina Central University are located in The James E. Shepard Memorial Library, The Music Library, The Library School of Library and Information Sciences, The Library of the School of Law, and The New School of Education. http://www.nccu.edu/academics/library/index.cfm
+Library resources at North Carolina Central University are located in The James E. Shepard Memorial Library, The Music Library, The Library School of Library and Information Sciences, The Library of the School of Law, and The New School of Education.
+To learn more, visit: http://www.nccu.edu/academics/library/index.cfm.

 The NCSU Libraries is the gateway to knowledge for the North Carolina State University community and partners.
 The Libraries' collections reflect the historic strengths of the University as well as its vision for the future.
-With extensive research holdings in the areas of engineering, science, technology, and agriculture, the NCSU Libraries is recognized as a national leader. http://www.lib.ncsu.edu/
+With extensive research holdings in the areas of engineering, science, technology, and agriculture, the NCSU Libraries is recognized as a national leader.
+To learn more, visit: http://www.lib.ncsu.edu/.

 The Northeastern University Library serves a global research institution in Boston and Nahant, Massachusetts, as well as graduate campuses in Seattle and Charlotte.
 The library provides award-winning research and instructional services, a growing focus on networked information and electronic resources, and extensive special collections that document social justice efforts in the Greater Boston area.
 The Snell Library is realizing an ambitious vision to expand its digital initiatives by developing its digital repository, digitizing unique collections, constructing integrated collaborative spaces, and fostering the adoption of digital media and the creation of new knowledge.